Floydlang/floyd/docs/floyd_speak.md

 TODO POC

 In your code you write probe(my_temp, "My intermediate value", "key-1") to let clients log my_temp.
-The probe will appear as a hook in tools and you can chose to log the value and make stats etc. Argument 2 is a descriptive name, argument 3 is a string-key that is scoped to the function and used to know if several probe()-statements log to the same signal or not.
+The probe will appear as a hook in tools and you can chose to log the value and make stats and so on.
+Argument 2 is a descriptive name, argument 3 is a string-key that is scoped to the function and used to know if several probe()-statements log to the same signal or not.